hackerb9/vt340test/flowcontrol.md

 | Targus     | ACP50  | mct_u232      | no    |
 | Kensington | K33232 | pl2303        | YES   |

-I don't recommend buying the Kensington device I used since it is an extremely old and large port replicator.
+It is not recommended to buy the Kensington device hackerb9 used since it is an extremely old and large port replicator.
 However, the chip which is inside of it is Proflific Technology Inc's pl2303 (USB Vendor=067b, Product=2303).
 You can search for 067b:2303 and see what devices have that chip in it.

-I also found a recommendation online to buy FTDI products, such as the UC232R-10, which are documented by them to support XON/XOFF.
+Some people have recommended online to buy FTDI products, such as the UC232R-10, which are documented by them to support XON/XOFF.
 They seem to be a very reputable company.